 The ATA initiated a dialog with the US Congress to decrease the age restrictions with the hope to attract a new workforce, consisting of younger applicants.
 At the time of writing, there is no news about the negotiations between the parties.

 What Are The Consequences Of The Driver Shortage

 The auto transport industry is ruled by laws of supply and demand.
 There are two possible scenarios when the demand outstrips supply.
 The first is the price increase and the second is the slower operation of supply chains across the country.
 In the case of the driver shortage within the US, we witness a combination of both.
 Transport providers are forced to offer higher rates and longer delivery times since their operational costs have to be managed as well.
 The truck driver shortage negatively affects domestic transportation and it may result in a significant drop in the annual freight tonnage.
-To prevent it, transport companies along with the government have to work out a strategy to make the position of a truck driver more appealing.
+To prevent it, transport companies, along with the government, have to work out a strategy to make the job of a truck driver more appealing.
 This strategy has to focus on incentives for drivers, lowering the required age, and better efficiency of supply chains.

-While the acute driver shortage in the United States usually leads to delays or disrupted delivery schedules, EasyHaul does everything to make sure that all deliveries are made on time and arrive hassle-free.
+While the acute driver shortage in the United States often leads to delays or disrupted delivery schedules, EasyHaul does everything to make sure that all deliveries are made on time and arrive hassle-free.
 We provide a full range of shipping services within the United States and you can count on us even when you need expedited shipping.
 Register with us to place your order, upload a copy of your government-issued ID, enter your phone number, and that’s it.
-We’re ready to help at +1 (360) 776-3596 (6:00 AM – 4:00 PM PST, Monday to Friday), or you can fill out our contact form with your questions.
+We’re ready to help at: +1 (360) 776-3596 (6:00 AM – 4:00 PM PST, Monday to Friday), or you can fill out our contact form with your questions.

 Leave a Reply